jasoncbautista/miniDock/README.md

 ### Overview
-The goal was to create a very simple dock of icons built using Vanilla Javascript
+The goal was to create a very simple dock of icons built using vanilla Javascript

 ### Supported Browsers
     Chrome